devWeSp/FMDashboardManager/README.md

 # FM Dashboard Manager
 Dashboard Manager for multiple clipboards and fast snippet pasting.

-## Not finished yet
+#### Application is not finished yet

 ## Description
-Application to efficiently manage multiple dashboards.
-You can have up to 10 extra dashboards available on keyboard shortcuts you choose.
+Application to efficiently manage multiple clipboard.
+You can have extra clipboards available on keyboard shortcuts you choose.

-Or maybe you want to setup your own snippets to those dashboards to make your work faster.
-Just simply paste your multiple snippets in no time.
+Idea is to not be limited by just one clipboard.

 ## Development environment
 Windows 10 & CodeBlocks